rolandgvc/stanford-berkeley-ai/README.md

 # Stanford and Berlekey AI Graduate Courses
-Repository of taken Stanford and Berkeley AI graduate courses with assignment solutions and notes.
+Repository of taken Stanford and Berkeley AI graduate courses with assignment solutions and annotated notes.
 Available courses can be found at:

 Stanford AI: https://ai.stanford.edu/courses/